Motion Planning on One-Dimensional Peano Continua: Abstract

 \section{Abstract}

 We study the Lusternik-Schnirelmann category and topological complexity of 1-dimensional spaces.
 We define both invariants as lengths of suitable closed filtrations, as opposed to a more common definition based on open covers.
-Our main results provide a precise description of $\cat(X)$ and $\tc(X)$ of a 1-dimensional Peano continuum $X$ in terms of the wildness rank of $X$.
+Our main results provide a precise description of $\cat(X)$ and $\tc(X)$ for certain 1-dimensional Peano continua $X$ in terms of the wildness rank of $X$.
 A surprising consequence is that $\cat(X)$ and $\tc(X)$ of a general 1-dimensional space $X$ can be arbitrarily high, which is in stark contrast with the analogous results for 1-dimensional CW-complexes.